-Fleming wrote that his top priority for the next year is his advisory business (MS), which takes fiduciary responsibility for managing client funds, rather than just taking commissions on trades.
+Fleming wrote that his top priority for the next year is his advisory business (MS:US), which takes fiduciary responsibility for managing client funds, rather than just taking commissions on trades.
 Dow Jones reported on Fleming’s memo earlier today.

-The joint venture was known as Morgan Stanley (MS) Smith Barney until last year, when Morgan Stanley moved to buy out New York- based Citigroup.
+The joint venture was known as Morgan Stanley (MS:US) Smith Barney until last year, when Morgan Stanley moved to buy out New York- based Citigroup.
 The deal turned Morgan Stanley’s wealth- management division into the world’s largest brokerage, with 16,780 financial advisers at the end of 2012.

 The division more than doubled fourth-quarter net income to $385 million, helping the company beat analysts’ estimates.
 The wealth business surpassed a profit-margin target six months ahead of schedule.

 Morgan Stanley has asked regulators for approval to buy the final 35 percent of the brokerage venture from Citigroup after resolving a dispute over the valuation of the business in September.

 To contact the reporters on this story: Zeke Faux in New York at email@example.com; Michael J. Moore in New York at firstname.lastname@example.org